-- A cumulative addition or enlargement of an existing impervious area, provided that the addition or enlargement does not increase the total impervious cover area by more than 2,500 square feet and there is no increase in the rate of runoff from the project site. - (2) Any out-of-door type recreational facilities, such as swimming pools, tennis courts, tot lots, and other similar facilities, provided the total cumulative additional impervious area does not exceed 8,000 square feet. - (3) Any one-time subdivision of land into 4 or less lots where zoning district regulations permit such subdivision; provided, however, that: - a.
-Each lot must meet or exceed all requirements of the zoning district in which located; - b.
-Each lot abuts and has access to an existing improved road right-of-way or easement meeting at least the minimum construction standards required by this chapter; - c.
+- (1) A cumulative addition or enlargement of an existing impervious area, provided that the addition or enlargement does not increase the total impervious cover area by more than 2,500 square feet and there is no increase in the rate of runoff from the project site. - (2) Any out-of-door type recreational facilities, such as swimming pools, tennis courts, tot lots, and other similar facilities, provided the total cumulative additional impervious area does not exceed 8,000 square feet. - (3) Any one-time subdivision of land into 4 or less lots where zoning district regulations permit such subdivision; provided, however, that: - Each lot must meet or exceed all requirements of the zoning district in which located; - Each lot abuts and has access to an existing improved road right-of-way or easement meeting at least the minimum construction standards required by this chapter; - c.
 No significant alteration of existing utility installations is involved; - d.
-No change in drainage will occur which adversely affects the surrounding properties; - e.
-No new road rights-of-way or road easements or upgrading of road rights-ofway or road easements to minimum standards contained in this chapter is required; and - f.
-No commercial or multifamily development may occur on any of the lots without first obtaining a development order. - (4) Any single building of two dwelling units or less and any accessory improvements thereto on a single nonconforming lot, as defined in article V of ch.
-34. - (5) Any improvements for public water access purposes in town-owned or town-maintained rights-of-way. - (6) Any development for a fenced or screened enclosed storage yard as defined in ch.
+No change in drainage will occur which adversely affects the surrounding properties; and - No new road rights-of-way or road easements or upgrading of road rights-ofway or road easements to minimum standards contained in this chapter is required. - (4) Reserved. - (5) Any improvements for public water access purposes in town-owned or town-maintained rights-of-way. - (6) Any development for fenced or screened outdoor storage as defined in ch.
 34, provided that the yard consists solely of a stabilized grassed surface, a surface water management system, buffers, and fencing; and provided further that site access complies with the provisions of this chapter and ch.
-34.

-- (7) The installation of new utility lines in existing right-of-ways or easements. - (8) Any other improvement to land determined by the director to have insignificant impacts on public facilities in accordance with applicable standards of measurement in this chapter (vehicular trips, amount of impervious surface, gallons per day, etc.).
+34. - (7) The installation of new utility lines in existing right-of-ways or easements. - (8) Any other improvement to land determined by the director to have insignificant impacts on public facilities in accordance with applicable standards of measurement in this chapter (vehicular trips, amount of impervious surface, gallons per day, etc.).